2016 Annual Conference: Open, Generous, Connected

-Our conference is designed to meet the needs of executive and lay leaders as well as development professionals of our affiliated Jewish camps and partner organizations.
+Our conference is designed to meet the needs of executive and lay leaders as well as the development professionals of our affiliated Jewish camps and partner organizations.
 Workshop content is devoted primarily to JCamp 180's core focus areas: Fundraising, Board Development, Strategic Planning, and Technology.
-And throughout the conference we encourage all attendee to take advantage of informal networking opportunities with new and old peers who share our passion for Jewish camp.
+We are also including some sessions on enrollment: recruitment and retention.
+And throughout the conference we encourage all attendees to take advantage of both formal and informal networking opportunities with new and old peers who share our passion for Jewish camp.

 Thanks to the generosity of Harold Grinspoon, registration is free for all attendees.

 Yes, our conference is an opportunity for Jewish camp staff and lay leadership to learn new skills and bring innovative plans and ideas back to camp.
 But this is camp after all, so don't forget to have some fun!
 Make sure you pack your Camp T-shirt when you travel to Springfield.
 Traditionally, Monday is Camp T-shirt day at the conference, but feel free to wear your camp swag proudly throughout the weekend.

 Once you register, make your travel plans to ensure your space.
 If you register for the early Sunday morning sessions or any of the post-conference training sessions on Monday afternoon, make your travel plans accordingly.